 Assets

-Manage your assets with Alloy
+Manage your assets with Causeway

-Well, Alloy provides a range of tools to monitor and control all types of assets across different service areas.
-You can:
+This is what you're here for!
+You have assets and you need to manage them.
+CausewayOne Asset Management provides a range of tools to monitor and control all types of assets across different service areas:

 -